-IMPORTANT: If you require assistance or if you notice any signs of deterioration on the Reader (such as clouding or crazing on the display of the Reader, corroding or eroding of the plastic housing, or cracking of plastic housing or display) or if the Reader does not turn on, discontinue use of the Reader and contact Customer Service at 1-855-632-8658.
+IMPORTANT: Do NOT use the Reader if you notice any signs of deterioration on the Reader (such as clouding or crazing on the display of the Reader, corroding, eroding or swelling of the plastic housing, or cracking of plastic housing or display) or if the Reader does not turn on.
+Contact Customer Service about replacing your Reader.
+Customer Service is available at 1-855-632-8658 7 Days a Week from 8AM to 8PM Eastern Time; excluding holidays.

 CAUTION: Do NOT place the Reader in water or other liquids.
-Avoid getting dust, dirt, blood, control solution, water, bleach, or any other substance in the test strip or USB ports as this may cause the Reader to not function properly.
+Avoid getting dust, dirt, blood, control solution, water, bleach, or any other substance in the test strip or USB port as this may cause the Reader to not function properly and may lead to risk of fire or burns.